 The most important thing is to explain why you are applying for your particular programme: what attracts you to that subject area, how your studies and/or work experience has influenced you, career plans etc. The UCD Supporting Statement should also include details of any work experience.
 You can prepare your answers offline and copy and paste them in subsequently.
 You can enter a maximum of 32,000 characters in answer to any one question.
 If your answers are more than 2,000 characters in length you must save them in a word document which you can then upload after your application has been submitted, otherwise your answers will not be visible to the assessors.

 A transcript is a document that states the results of all the subjects of all years that you did in your degree.
 Please note that the transcript is not the parchment that you would have received in your graduation.
 If you do not have a transcript, you can request this from your University.
 If you have sent us a copy of a parchment, please note that ‘transcript’ will not be marked as received on your checklist.

 The preferred method of document submission is via the upload facility which is available once the application has been submitted.
 Alternatively, documents may be sent as hardcopy to Martin Hurley, Online Applications, Tierney Building, University College Dublin, Belfield, Dublin 4, Ireland.

 Teaching in Irish Universities is normally through the medium of English, therefore all applicants are required to demonstrate a high level of competence in English language.
-Applicants must provide evidence of equivalent competence in English language by achieving the minimum standard in a recognised English language test, as outlined below:
+Applicants must provide evidence of equivalent competence in English language by achieving the minimum standard in a recognised English language test, as outlined at the following link: